Bitcoin and other cryptocurrencies were established to bring about a new and secure means of transaction, free from bankers and brokers.

 Investors are realizing that technology’s high security also means they could easily get locked out.
 More alarming is the fact that cryptocurrencies are now a breeding ground for cybercriminals.

-Hackers are now targeting cryptocurrencies because it’s immediate and its ready money.
+Hackers are now targeting cryptocurrencies because it’s immediate and ready money.
 This article tackles how to stay protected when trading cryptocurrencies irrespective of your location.

-Dangers of Trading and Storing Cryptocurrencies
+Dangers of Trading Cryptocurrencies

 While cryptocurrency is known to be the more secure way of transaction, it comes with its own risks as discussed below: